Quantifying the effect of X-ray scattering for data generation in real-time defect detection: Methods

-The DCNN training on generated data in this study follows the methodology of our previous paper \citep{andriiashen2023ct} and extends the performance evaluation (Fig. \ref{methodology}).
-Data are generated based on a collection of 3D volumes that define the physical properties of the objects independent of the imaging method.
-Two algorithms (including and excluding scattering) are used to transform volumes into projections by simulating X-ray imaging.
-These projections are combined into two datasets to train DCNNs.
-Their accuracy is tested on a separate dataset (a different collection of 3D volumes) generated with scattering.
-We perform the Probability of Detection analysis to find a correlation between DCNN accuracy and projection properties.
-Consequently, we can compare the performance of DCNNs under different test conditions.
+where $g: \mathbb{R} \rightarrow \mathbb{R}$ is a link function (defining the shape of the POD curve) and $\pmb{\beta}$ is a vector of regression coefficients.
+Then $\pmb{\beta}$ can be used to characterize the performance of the algorithm with parameters $\phi$ in a data-driven way.
+For a desired accuracy $A_{thr}$ achievable with probability $P_{good}$, a set of constraints for $\textbf{t}$ can be computed with a confidence interval given by the regression uncertainty.
+By comparing the thresholds of $\textbf{t}$ we determine whether the difference between $\phi^{MC}$ and $\phi^R$ is significant with respect to the object properties.
+Consequently, this answers the question whether $S_{train}^{MC}$ can be replaced by $S_{train}^{R}$ without losing detection accuracy.

-The following subsections describe every part of the methodology shown in Fig. \ref{methodology}.
-When describing every step, we start with the general description that would be the same for various defect detection problems and provide specific details for the model problem we have chosen.
+We test this methodology on generated data following the approach formulated in our previous paper \cite{andriiashen2023ct} (Fig. \ref{methodology}).
+The data are generated based on a collection of 3D volumes that define the physical properties of the objects independent of the imaging method.
+Two algorithms (including and excluding scattering) are used to transform the volumes into projections $x_i^{MC}$ and $x_i^{R}$ by simulating X-ray imaging.
+These projections are combined into datasets $S_{train}^{MC}$ and $S_{train}^{R}$ to train DCNNs $f_{\phi^{MC}}$ and $f_{\phi^{R}}$.
+Both networks are tested on the same dataset $S_{test}^{MC}$.
+The POD analysis is performed to find a correlation between $A^\phi$ and defect size.
+Thus, we can compare the smallest defect size detectable with $\phi^{MC}$ and $\phi^{R}$ and conclude if the difference is statistically significant.